 A: Yup.
-Not so bad when you consider a computer does much of the work for him.
-Plus, a butler waits on his beck and call.
-And if you believe that, Doug has a ski slope in his native Wichita, Kansas to sell you.
+Not so bad when you consider a butler waits on his beck and call.
+And if you believe that, Doug has a luxurious ski resort in his native Wichita, Kansas to sell you.

 Q: Wichita?
 How’d he get from there to here?